charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

 In the world of Aristotle, this causes no trouble: any statement that is part of the world of discourse is either true or false, and we can't have Curry both making and missing shots from the left.
-The real world is not so simple.
+The real world is not so simple: if Curry takes more than one shot, he's liable to miss some percentage and make some percentage, leaving me and my friend both convinced we are correct.

 We resolve this dispute by playing the "surprise game" described above.
 We each receive a number of surprise tokens.